DianYiLi/PTCHAZ/README.md

 The PTCHAZ model is developed using MATLAB and Python 3.
 The model can be run as follows:

-## 1. Prepare data for training and model running
+## 1. Prepare data for training and model prediction

    preprocess_logistic_v1.m: prepare data used in training the ET timing model